hlship/cli-tools/README.md

 but is made faster using caching.

-`dispatch` builds a cache based on the options passed to it, and the contents of the classpath; it can then load the data it needs to operate from the cache if present.
+`dispatch` builds a cache based on the options passed to it, and the contents of the classpath; it can then load the data it needs to operate from the cache, if such data is present.

-When executing from the cache, `dispatch` will ultimately load only a single command namespace, to invoke the single function.
+When executing from the cache, `dispatch` will ultimately load only a single command namespace, to invoke the single command function.
 This allows a complex tool, one with potentially hundreds of commands, to still execute the body of the `defcommand` within milliseconds.

 This may have an even more significant impact for a tool that is built on top of Clojure, rather than Babashka.